 - Loss of Habitat is a serious threat to the survival of rhinos.
-Deforestation for woods, gaining land for agriculture, expanding cities, and other human activities shrunken their habitat.
+Deforestation for woods, gaining land for agriculture, expanding cities, and other human activities shrank their habitat.

 - Poaching is another extremely serious threat to their survival.
-Rhinos are illegally hunted for its horns and other body parts.
-In Asian markets, their horns are sold at tens of thousands dollars per kilogram, which is a highly sought thing in traditional Chinese medicine.
+Rhinos are illegally hunted for their horns and other body parts.
+In Asian markets, their horns are sold at tens of thousands of dollars per kilogram, which is a highly sought thing in traditional Chinese medicine.

 - The conservation status of rhino species on the IUCN Red List is:

 |Rhino Species||Conservation Status|

 - There are no natural predators of rhinos in the wild because of their huge size.

 - Big cats (tigers, lions, leopards, etc), crocodiles, African wild dogs, and hyena prey rhino calves.

 - Humans are serious predators of rhinos and hunt them illegally for their body parts.